-Companies and individuals could request certification as an Equity Eligible Contractor ("EEC") through the Adjustable Block Program beginning on December 14, 2021 and as of the October 20August 15, 2023 filing, release of this draft-2024 Long-Term Plan, 39-26 entities have registered.
+Companies and individuals could request certification as an Equity Eligible Contractor ("EEC") through the Adjustable Block Program beginning on December 14, 2021 and as of the October 20, 2023 filing of this 2024 Long-Term Plan, 39 entities have registered.
 Approved Vendors and Designees are certified as Equity Eligible Contractors if they have provided documentation verifying that the entity is majority-owned by Equity Eligible Persons.
 Section 10.1.2 above outlines challenges observed and new proposals offered regarding Equity Eligible Contractor qualification.